cascadiajs/cascadiajs-2022/src/views/content/conference/prep.md

 If you live outside of Bend, please make sure you've [secured lodging](/attend).
 If you have booked at Sunriver Resort, a few things to remember:

 - Have you confirmation numer handy to expedite check-in.
-- The 17.5% is waived for our group, but double-check you're not charged that when you check-out.
+- The 17.5% resort fee is waived for our group, but double-check you're not charged that when you check-out.

 ## 🔲 Have a Travel Plan